 Atacama Desert, Chile

 One of the largest deserts in the world, the Atacama Desert is situated in South America and the plateau is said to be one of the driest places in the world.
 In fact, some weather stations here have never received rain, while others have not received any significant rainfall from the 16th century to the 20th century.
-The region is so parched that the mountains are totally glacier free.
+The region is so parched that the mountains are totally glacier-free.
 This dessert is so dry because the cold water that is transported from Antarctica by Humboldt currents prevents the formation of large rain-carrying clouds.
 Antarctica holds two titles as one of the driest continents on earth and also is the record-holding coldest place on earth.

 A fun fact about this desert: every five to 10 years a historic rainfall occurs which results in brightly colored flowers and vegetation that sprawl across the desert.
 That said, this beautiful display of color only lasts about a week but it is truly an incredible display of what mother nature is capable of.